nzamski/WaterRecognition/README.md

 ## WaterRecognition
-This repository contains all algorithms and code needed for my high-school computer science thesis.
-Basically, there are 3 types of models built here (from high-complexity to low):
+This repository contains all programs, models and results files needed for my high-school computer science thesis.
+Basically, there are 3 types of models built here (from high complexity to low):
- - Deep Learning Neural Network (including Convolutional)
+ - Deep Learning Neural Networks (including CNNs)
  - Machine Learning Models (Stochastic Gradient Descent & Logistic Regression)
- - Traditional computer vision algorithm
+ - Traditional computer vision algorithm (Otsu's Method)

 The dataset used for training and testing the models: https://www.kaggle.com/franciscoescobar/satellite-images-of-water-bodies.
 This dataset contains pairs of source images (satellite images) and mask images (segmented maps, black and white, categorized by water and non-water).
-Most of the written code lines are meant to extract the data, order it, split it to batches, go through it in different ways and so on and so forth.